Who are we

 - REST are currently working with colleagues in Italy and Holland in the delivery of the EC MiRACLE Project - aimed at developing best practice in regional collaborative approaches to CIR.

 Who we work with

-Cabinet Office, DECC, Scotland Office, Home Office, MoD, DfT, HMT, BIS, DCMS, CPNI, Police Scotland, Scottish Ambulance Service, Scottish Fire and Rescue Service, Maritime and Coastguard Agency, Local Authorities, Regulators, SG Resilience Division Colleagues, Transport Scotland, Police Division, Fire Division, ISIS, key CI industry leads including: Scottish Power, SSE, National Grid, SGN, Ineos, BT, Scottish Water.
+Cabinet Office, DECC, Scotland Office, Home Office, MoD, DfT, HMT, BIS, DCMS, CPNI, Police Scotland, Scottish Ambulance Service, Scottish Fire and Rescue Service, Maritime and Coastguard Agency, Local Authorities, Regulators, SG Resilience Division Colleagues, Transport Scotland, Police Division, Fire Division, key CI industry leads including: Scottish Power, SSE, National Grid, SGN, Ineos, BT, Scottish Water.

 How to contact the Resilient Essential Services Team